What Is the Komodo Platform (KMD)? | All You Need to Know

 You can trade Bitcoin for KMD on either Bittrex or Binance.
 To trade on these platforms, you first need to have Bitcoin to trade.
 You can purchase Bitcoin on Gemini and then transfer your funds to get KMD.

-You have numerous options for storing your KMD:
+You have numerous options for storing your KMD.
+Two of the recommended options are offered directly by the Komodo team

 The Komodo Platform is a large-scale project that includes decentralized ICOs, a unique consensus algorithm, and even a decentralized exchange.
-With such a large scope, it’s tough to predict how successful the project will be down the road.
+You would think that with such a large scope, it would be tough for the project to be successful.
+However, the team has consistently hit its roadmap milestones and appears to be one of the more solid projects in the space.